nayemwrzz/cuet-micro-ops-hackthon-2025/docs/ARCHITECTURE.md

 This document presents a **Hybrid Architecture** solution for handling variable-duration file downloads (10-120 seconds) in a microservice environment.
 The solution addresses connection timeouts, poor user experience, resource exhaustion, and retry storms through asynchronous job processing, multiple client notification patterns, and robust error handling.

+> **⚠️ Important**: This is an **architecture design document** for Challenge 2.
+It describes the design, approach, and implementation plan, but **does not include actual code implementation**.
+The actual implementation would follow this blueprint in a future phase.

 ---

 ## Table of Contents